Shuttle/Shuttle.Access/README.md

 ## Getting Started

-The quickest way to get started is to install [Docker](https://www.docker.com/get-started/) and then create a `docker-compose.yml` file that contains the [following](https://raw.githubusercontent.com/Shuttle/Shuttle.Access/master/.package/docker-compose.yml):
+The quickest way to get started is to install [Docker](https://www.docker.com/get-started/) and then create a `docker-compose.yml` file that contains the:

 ```
 version: "3.9"